bclover/real-world-functional-programming-book/gitbook/README.md

 To keep things simple, we're not going to cover anything with strong types, nor Category Theory.
 While you'll reap some of the benefits of Category Theory in what you'll learn here, we're not covering Functors or Monads for example.
 If you wish to learn more about Category Theory in a pragmatic way, check out [Dr Boolean's Mostly Adequate Guide](https://drboolean.gitbooks.io/mostly-adequate-guide-old/content/).
 If you wish to learn more about strong types, check out language documentation that supports functional programming with strong typing such as [Elm](http://elm-lang.org/), [PureScript](http://www.purescript.org/),[TypeScript](https://www.typescriptlang.org/), or [Flow](https://flow.org/).

 We're also not going to cover effect handling such as [Algebraic Effects](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/08/algeff-tr-2016-v2.pdf) which is what [React Hooks](https://reactjs.org/docs/hooks-intro.html) are based on.
-For JavaScript, we'll just use Promises.
+For JavaScript, we'll just use Maybes, Results, and Promises and Tasks.
 However, frameworks like [Redux](https://redux.js.org/), [Saga](https://redux-saga.js.org/), [Calmm](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md), or even [the architecture of Elm](https://guide.elm-lang.org/architecture/) handle it in a more pure way if you're interested.

 ## Nomenclature

 Coming from an art background and not a computer science one, I tend to abuse terms or use many interchangeably.
-Below are definitions of commonly used ones throughout the book that while may make sense in context, can possibly be confusing if not clear exactly what one means.
+Below are definitions of commonly used ones throughout the book that.
+While they may make sense in context, they can possibly be confusing if not clear exactly what one means.

 ### arguments / parameters